wfleming/simplebox/README.markdown

 ### Customizing / Configuring

 Primary customization points are via options passed to the configuration of `SimpleBox()` and via css variables.
-See source for details.
+See source for details: config options are in `lib/index.mjs` defined under `DEFAULT_CONFIG`, and overridable CSS variables are at the top of `lib/styles.css`.